How small are building blocks of complex networks: Introduction

 The simplest {\em microscopic}, local-structure statistics, which are not fixed by the $dK$-distributions with $d\leq3$, are the frequencies of motifs of size $4$ without degree information.
 We compute these frequencies in the real network and its $dK$-randomizations, and show the results in Fig.~\ref{fig:micro-properties}.
-We find that the (relative) statistical significance of the motifs strongly depends on $d$.
-More importantly, no motif is statistically significant for $d=3$.
+We find that no motif is statistically significant for $d=3$, i.e., all the Z-scores are small, and all the motif frequencies in the real network and its $3K$-randomization are virtually the same.